cockroachdb/docs/v22.2/liquibase.md

 By default, Liquibase wraps each changeset within a single transaction.
 If the transaction fails to successfully commit, Liquibase rolls back the transaction.

-CockroachDB has [limited support for online schema changes within transactions](online-schema-changes.html#limited-support-for-schema-changes-within-transactions).
+CockroachDB has [doesn't guarantee the atomicity of schema changes within transactions with multiple statements](online-schema-changes.html#schema-changes-within-transactions).
 If a schema change fails, automatic rollbacks can lead to unexpected results.
 To avoid running into issues with incomplete transactions, we recommend setting the `runInTransaction` attribute on each of your changesets to `"false"`, as demonstrated throughout this tutorial.

 {{site.data.alerts.callout_info}}
 If `runInTransaction="false"` for a changeset, and an error occurs while Liquid is running the changeset, the `databasechangelog` table might be left in an invalid state and need to be fixed manually.